Common Core Math: How to Help When Your Child's Homework Gives You Anxiety

 Putting your child in the role of teacher might help her think about the material in a new way and come to a better understanding of it (or at the very least, it will help YOU understand it better so you can help her!).
 Once you're able to get a handle on what's going on with all the new terminology, it will be easier to help your child.

-Don't Be Overly Involved
+Don't Be Overly Involved with Homework Help

 It's one thing if you have a six-year-old struggling with number bonding.
 It's another thing entirely if you have an older child who is doing math you don't even remember existing.
 When it's not just the teaching methods but the concepts themselves that feel like a foreign language, sometimes the best you can do as a parent is to keep your child relaxed and focused on the assignment.